caioaamaral/ros-BirMacros/README.md

 `alias name='setEnvironment name'`

-Then just type `name` at terminal to source and cd to name_ws
+Then just type `name` at terminal to source and cd to name